picmi/help/docs/business/article/duplicate-a-contract-template.md

-# Duplicate a Contract Template
+# Duplicate a Contract Template (by copy and paste)

-An existing contract template can be duplicated to make a copy.
+An existing contract template can be copy-and-pasted to make a duplicate.
 It will contain all the details of the previous contract template.
 The default change is to change the name of the contract template.

 ::: prompt
-Duplicating a contract is currently limited and requires additional work
+Duplicating a contract may result in some fi
 :::

 :::: instructions